Privacy Policy

 If we engage a third party processor to process your personal data, the processor will be subject to binding contractual obligations to: (i) only process the personal data in accordance with our prior written instructions; and (ii) use measures to protect the confidentiality and security of the personal data; together with any additional requirements under applicable law.

-For the avoidance of doubt, contact details will not be shared between mentors and mentees to ensure that neither party is personally identifiable through the Platform.
+For the avoidance of doubt, contact details will not be shared between university and school students to ensure that neither party is personally identifiable through the Platform.

 We may transfer personal data to other countries that may have different laws and data protection compliance requirements to those that apply in the country in which you are located.

-For the purposes of this Section 11, “Standard Contractual Clauses” means template transfer clauses adopted by the European Commission or adopted by a Data Protection Authority and approved by the European Commission or the UK Government.
+For the purposes of this Section 10, "Standard Contractual Clauses" means the standard contractual clauses adopted by the European Commission, supplemented by the UK Addendum as approved by the UK Government.

 We will only send you information about our Services if you indicate that you wish to receive such messages (e.g. by “opting-in” by ticking a tick box).
 Where we have your consent or are otherwise permitted to do so, we may send you information by email, telephone (including SMS and MMS), mail or other methods of communication.